-COURSE CODE: 17PHP302 UNIT: III (Advances in Laser Physics) BATCH-2017-2019 amplifiers are single-mode devices. example, Other optical For many fiber amplifiers and semiconductor optical amplifiers are based on a single-mode fiber or waveguide.
+Other optical amplifiers are single-mode devices.
+For example, many fiber amplifiers and semiconductor optical amplifiers are based on a single-mode fiber or waveguide.
 In such cases, only a single mode can be amplified, and that has to be mode-matched to the amplifier.

 When a single-mode laser amplifier provides a high gain within some bandwidth, it inevitably generates a substantial level of amplified spontaneous emission (ASE).
 In a multimode amplifier, this effect is correspondingly stronger.
 Even if ASE is negligible (for lower gain), a multimode amplifier typically exhibits more power losses by spontaneous emission (and thus has a lower gain efficiency) because a larger amount of laser-active material has to be kept in the excited state.